Ms. Brown’s recent trial victories and representations include serving as:

 Additionally, over the last several years, Ms. Brown has been involved in a number of different pharmaceutical product liability litigations.
 She has served as trial counsel, coordinated trial strategy, developed numerous scientific and medical expert witnesses, and taken countless depositions of plaintiffs, prescribing and treating physicians, and expert witnesses.

-Ms. Brown played an integral role on the trial team that that secured a defense verdict for Philip Morris USA, Inc., in a case brought by 37 St. Louis hospitals against six tobacco companies, claiming more than $455 million dollars in economic damages.
+Ms. Brown also played an integral role on the trial team that that secured a defense verdict for Philip Morris USA, Inc., in a case brought by 37 St. Louis hospitals against six tobacco companies, claiming more than $455 million in economic damages.
 Ms. Brown regularly argued evidentiary matters throughout the four-month trial and prepared key aspects of the defense case against the individual hospital witnesses.
 She continues to perform various different trial roles on behalf of Philip Morris.

 Ms. Brown has an active pro bono practice.
-She regularly appears in Philadelphia Family Court on behalf of the Support Center for Child Advocates, as a court-appointed attorney for dependent children.
+She appears regularly in Philadelphia Family Court on behalf of the Support Center for Child Advocates, as a court-appointed attorney for dependent children.
 She also recently secured a six-figure settlement for a Riker’s Island inmate, alleging physical injuries, as well as a violation of his religious rights.